 I trimmed the raffia.
 You can keep the ends of your raffia bow as long as you like.
-I wanted them shorter because it gave it a little cleaner look.
+I wanted them shorter because it gave the overall piece a little cleaner look.

 I went looking for a little filler.
 Luckily, I had some white berries and painted them a complementary color.
 I’m telling you, look around your house and probably have a treasure trove of supplies and materials and you just don’t realize it!

 I glued them on.
 The spaces next to the sled looked a little bare, like they needed a little something.
-Turns out, the berries were prefect!
+Turns out, the berries were perfect!

 Time to finish off the bow!
 I used thin wire and added three little jingle bells and twisted the wire together.

 I glued the bell cluster onto the raffia bow.